Platoon: Australia

 In the Australian Army, an infantry platoon has thirty-six soldiers organized into three eight-man sections and a twelve-man maneuver support section, with a lieutenant as platoon commander and a sergeant as platoon sergeant, accompanied by a platoon signaller and sometimes a platoon medic (full strength of forty men).
 A section comprises eight soldiers led by a corporal with a lance corporal as second in command.
 Each section has two fireteams (sometimes three) of four men, one led by the corporal and the other by the lance corporal.
 Each fireteam (also called a "brick" by Australian soldiers) has one soldier with an F89 Minimi LSW and the other three armed with F88 Steyr assault rifles.
-One rifle per fireteam has an attached 40mm grenade launcher; one of the grenadiers is the lance corporal.
+One rifle per fireteam has an attached 40 mm grenade launcher; one of the grenadiers is the lance corporal.
 Fireteam bravo has a HK417 7.62mm for the designated marksman role.
 More recently, the designated marksman of each Australian fireteam has been issued the HK417 in Afghanistan and possibly afterwards.
 The platoon may also have three MAG 58 general-purpose machine guns, one M2 Browning heavy machine gun or a Mk 19 grenade launcher at its disposal.